THE SHARON AND DALLAS DORT FUND

 How can I help the endowment grow?

-You can make your check payable to “AAACF” with “Kerrytown” in the memo, and mail your check to:
+You can also make a check payable to “AAACF” with “Kerrytown” in the memo, and mail your check to:

 AAACF, 301 North Main St., Ste 300, Ann Arbor, MI 48104